 - what will happen after they buy it

-Some buyers are risk-takers and love to have the newest, latest thingie regardless of whether there might be some glitches or not.
-They want to be the first to have something or to be in on the newest experiences.
-Often these are the customers who already know you and trust you, so the risk isn’t actually too high.
-But they still won’t buy if they don’t see a benefit or if the price seems too high for the benefits they’ll get.
+Some buyers are risk-takers and love to have the newest, latest thing regardless of whether there might be some glitches.
+They want to be the first to have an item, a new experience, be the beta tester for a program.
+Often these are the customers who already know you and trust you, so in their minds, the risk isn’t actually too high.
+But they still won’t buy if they don’t understand a feature, a benefit, or if the price seems too high for the benefits they’ll get.
 You need to help them see that the price is equal (or less than) the benefits.

-Next you have those customers who don’t want to be “bleeding edge,” but they do want to get in on a great service or product that will help them.
+Next are those customers who don’t want to be “bleeding edge” — but they do want to get in on a great service or product that will help them.
 They have to think about it, weigh it in their minds.
 They can take days and weeks to decide, so you have to keep your offer in front of them, and answer any questions they have.
-Sometimes they’ll call you with questions, sometimes they’ll email you, sometimes they’ll post a blog comment.
+They might call you, or email you, or put a question in your blog post comments.
+They might text you ,or communicate via social media.
 Your job is to be present on whatever channel they use to communicate, and answer their questions thoroughly so that they understand the offer completely.